Andy Ibáñez Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.
+- The Rangers' 3.80 team ERA ranks fifth among all league pitching staffs.

-- The Rangers' 3.81 team ERA ranks sixth among all league pitching staffs.
+- Rangers pitchers combine to allow 80 home runs (one per game), the seventh-fewest in baseball.

-- Rangers pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in baseball.
+- Dunning makes the start for the Rangers, his 10th of the season.
+He is 6-1 with a 2.89 ERA and 41 strikeouts in 71 2/3 innings pitched.

-- Perez gets the start for the Rangers, his 16th of the season.
-He is 7-3 with a 4.38 ERA and 56 strikeouts through 84 1/3 innings pitched.
+- The right-hander's most recent appearance was on Friday against the New York Yankees, when he threw seven innings, surrendering two earned runs while giving up five hits.

-- The left-hander last pitched on Thursday against the Chicago White Sox, when he threw seven innings, allowing two earned runs while giving up four hits.
+- The 28-year-old has put together a 2.89 ERA and 5.1 strikeouts per nine innings across 17 games this season, while giving up a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.